 Make sure to arrive as early as possible, since this is a very popular attraction and the lines can get pretty long.
 The wait is worth it though, and on a clear day you’ll have amazing views of the entire city (and beyond).

 We recommend purchasing your tickets ahead of time though, so you can get the priority express lane and avoid any queues.
-Buy them from the official website here.
+Buy them from the Get Your Guide website here.

 9/11 Memorial Museum